tanoManzo/notes/splice sites.md

 Splice sites are specific DNA sequences in a gene that mark the boundaries between exons and introns, and they play a crucial role in the process of RNA splicing.
-RNA splicing is the removal of introns ([[non-coding regions]]) and the joining of exons (coding regions) to produce a mature messenger RNA (mRNA) transcript that can be translated into a protein.
+RNA splicing is the removal of introns ([[non-coding regions 1]]) and the joining of exons (coding regions) to produce a mature messenger RNA (mRNA) transcript that can be translated into a protein.
 Splice sites are recognized by the cellular machinery responsible for splicing, including small nuclear ribonucleoproteins (snRNPs) and other splicing factors.

 There are two main types of splice sites: